NEWS

 Teacher explains why boys start suppressing their emotions between the ages of 5 and 15

-In this age group, the 'boy crisis' rises to its peak, making boys feel emotionally numb, isolated, and inexpressive.
+At this age, the 'boy crisis' peaks, making boys feel emotionally numb, isolated, and inexpressive.

 Teacher explains why boys start suppressing their emotions between the ages of 5 and 15